grafana/k6-learn/Modules/How to debug k6 load testing scripts.md

 # How to debug k6 load testing scripts

-While the k6 metrics help you in [understanding what happened in a k6 test](Understanding%20k6%20results.md), you may need more detailed information when you're in the process of writing your load testing script.
+While the k6 metrics help you [understand what happened in a k6 test](Understanding%20k6%20results.md), you may need more detailed information when you're in the process of writing your load-testing script.
 In this section, you'll learn what you can do to figure out why your script is failing.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Zln_TWOuoho" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 *In this k6 Office Hours, Tom Miseur and Nicole van der Hoeven demonstrate different ways to debug a k6 load testing script.*